FetchLayer fetchlayer.dev Sign in

 Which Method Should You Use?

-* Free tier requires Reddit account, OAuth app registration, and is non-commercial only.
+* PRAW’s free tier requires an already-approved Reddit OAuth app and is non-commercial only.
+New app approvals are effectively unavailable for most developers.

 For most developers, a scraping API or MCP server is the right call.
 You skip the infrastructure headaches and get clean data in seconds.